Sinar/Kratos/HACKING.md

 If the schema is changed (certainly through `rake db:migrate`), besides of creating new dumps, you also need to do a [migration for your tests](http://stackoverflow.com/questions/4949319/factorygirl-rspec-rails-3-undefined-method-attribute) to work:

     rake db:test:load

+This can also be achieved with:

+    rake RAILS_ENV=test db:migrate